hapi-server/data-specification/README.md

 **parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar as a function of time, or an array at each time step; must have units; also must have a fill value that represents no measurement or absent information

-**dataset** – a collection with a conceptually uniform of set of parameters; one instance of all the parameters together with a time value constitutes a data record.
-Although a dataset is a logical entity, it often physically resides in one or more files that are accessible online.
+**dataset** – a collection with a conceptually uniform of set of parameters; one instance of all the parameters together with associated with a time value constitutes a data record. .
 A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters while hiding actual storage details.

 **request parameter** – keywords that appear after the ‘?’ in a URL with a GET request.